JMarquee85/intune_reporting/README.md

 ### Running the application locally

 Ensure Go is installed on your system.

+You can create a local .env file or create envirionment variables in your local system.

+The following values are required:

+CLIENT_ID=your_client_id
+CLIENT_SECRET=your_client_secret
+TENANT_ID=your_tenant_id

 Run `go run main.go` to start the server.